prarthanats/torch_wrapper/README.md

-# Assignment_10_Resnet_Utils
+# Torch Wrapper Utils for EVA Course

-Code to help with Data loading, Augmentation, Training of CIFAR10 Dataset
+Code to help with Data loading, Augmentation, Training and Visulaization

 ## Folder Structure